teejaydub/saggydog/README.md

 Plug the programmed board into USB, or otherwise power it and connect it to a serial port.

+Connect jumpers from the board's `GND` and `A1` pins to the device-under-test's `GND` and the pin you want to log.

 Monitor the serial output via a console program.

 ## Tricks